 Below is a blush wedding bouquet with English Hydrangea.
 (If you are reading this and don’t live in England please read an outdoor grown Hydrangea).
 There are also some snow berries in there that is a great autumn filler and some Helichrysum or straw flower.
 These everlasting flowers are making a huge comeback and are a great way to give some texture to your wedding flowers.
 They come in a range of colours from blush and pale pastels to deep reds and burned oranges.

-A great colour palette for autumn are the Jewel tones.
+A great colour palette for autumn are the Sunset tones.

-I am talking about reds, pinks, oranges and peaches and maroons.
-Like an amazing sunset or the turning of the leaves at this time of year.
+I am talking about reds, pinks, oranges and peaches and maroons mirroring an amazing sunset/ dawn or the turning of the leaves at this time of year.
 These colours are widely available and look great in autumn weddings.
 You can also add some blues and deep purples to the mix if you are brave enough or a pop of bright orange or red, it’s all good!

 This bridal bouquet has some hot pink spray roses, peach Dahlias and Vuvuzela Roses with pink and peach Lysianthus and Senecio and Eucalyptus leaves.